 The Gem State has 534,000 hunters and anglers who spend $1.02 billion annually and support 15,261 jobs.
-Working with CSF in a coordinated effort to protect and promote the sportsmen’s traditions in Idaho are members of the Congressional Sportsmen’s Caucus, Governor C. L. “Butch” Otter and the Idaho Legislative Sportsmen’s Caucus.
+Working with CSF in a coordinated effort to protect and promote the sportsmen’s traditions in Idaho are members of the Idaho Legislative Sportsmen’s Caucus and Idaho Sportsmen’s Alliance, the advisory council to the Caucus.

-For more information on the elected officials protecting and promoting the sportsmen’s traditions in Idaho please contact Northwest States Manager Zach Widner.
+For more information on the elected officials protecting and promoting the sportsmen’s traditions in Idaho, please contact Inter-Mountain Western States Coordinator Ellary TuckerWilliams.

 Congressional Sportsmen's Caucus